-Nobody Leaves Mid-Hudson’s Utility Justice Campaign fights for an affordable and environmentally sustainable energy system in the Mid-Hudson Valley and statewide.
-The Campaign has already won an investigation by New York State into the Central Hudson Gas & Electric Corporation, which led to policy changes that should mean fewer people of color having their power shut off, fewer people being shut off during the hazardous winter months, and significantly fewer people having their power shut off each year.
+We won a historic investigation by New York State into the Central Hudson Gas & Electric Corporation, which secured policy changes leading to fewer people of color having their power shut off, fewer people being shut off during the hazardous winter months, and significantly fewer people having their power shut off each year.